 The stimulator really trades one sensation for another.
 Think of the “white noise” produced when a TV is turned on but the cable is disconnected.
 This “noise” is similar to the sensation that one trades for pain reduction.
 This trading has to do with how the nervous system deals with stimuli of different intensities.

 Do you remember the days you were in elementary school on the playground and bruised your forearm?
 If you rubbed your arm vigorously enough, you would gain temporary relief from that deep pain.
 This “fast rubbing” of your arm produced a flood of input from the touch receptors.
 This flooding of the sensory system overwhelmed the pain pathway and the pain “magically” disappeared.

-This essentially is the same technique utilized by the spinal cord stimulator.
+This essentially is the same technique utilized by.
 The name for this phenomenon is the Gate Theory of pain.
 Two scientists, Melzak and Wall were on the short list for the Nobel Prize for this discovery.